edward-hsu-1994/go-gin-template/README.md

 	routes.NewNewsRouter,
 	routes.NewPostRouter, // Add the Router object to the dependency injection set

-	AssembleFiberRouters,
+	AssembleGinRouters,
 )

-// This method is used to assemble all routing configurations and return a list of FiberRouters.
+// This method is used to assemble all routing configurations and return a list of GinRouters.
-// This list will be used in main.go to configure the routes of FiberApp. func AssembleFiberRouters(
+// This list will be used in main.go to configure the routes of GinApp. func AssembleGinRouters(
 	newsRouter *routes.NewsRouter,
-	postRouter *routes.PostRouter, // Inject the Router object into the AssembleFiberRouters method ) []routes.FiberRouter {
+	postRouter *routes.PostRouter, // Inject the Router object into the AssembleGinRouters method ) []routes.GinRouter {
-	return []routes.FiberRouter{newsRouter, postRouter}
+	return []routes.GinRouter{newsRouter, postRouter}
 }
 ```

-This AssembleFiberRouters method is used to assemble all routing configurations and return a list of FiberRouters.
+This AssembleGinRouters method is used to assemble all routing configurations and return a list of GinRouters.
-This list will be used in main.go to configure the routes of FiberApp.
+This list will be used in main.go to configure the routes of GinApp.

 The dependency injection relationship diagram of the entire project is as follows: